 Dalek by Robert Shearman, directed by Joe Ahearne

-In the year 2012, the foremost collector of alien artefacts is the wealthy Henry van Statten.
-The TARDIS is drawn to his underground museum by a distress call from van Statten's latest acquisition... which, to the Doctor's horror, turns out to be a Dalek.
-The creature is badly damaged and initially powerless, until it is inadvertently freed by Rose and Adam Mitchell, one of van Statten's brilliant young researchers.
-As the Dalek rampages through van Statten's compound, Rose finds herself developing an eerie connection with the murderous creature.
+In 2012, the foremost collector of alien artefacts is the wealthy Henry van Statten.
+The TARDIS is drawn to his underground museum in Utah by a distress call from van Statten's latest acquisition.
+He has dubbed it a “Metaltron”, but the Doctor is horrified to recognise it as a Dalek.
+The creature is badly damaged and virtually powerless, but it is inadvertently freed by Rose and Adam Mitchell, one of van Statten's brilliant young researchers.
+As the reinvigorated Dalek rampages through van Statten's compound, Rose begins to uncover the awful truth behind the Doctor's hatred of his enemy.

 The Doctor and Rose invite Adam aboard the TARDIS.